 As a general rule, we don't worry about "stoppers" unless the opponents have bid a suit.
 Otherwise, bidding notrump frequently describes a balanced hand (by the opener) or no better options (by responder).

 Notrump openings and rebids

-An opening bid of 1NT or 2NT shows a balanced hand (“standard” would be 15-17 and 20-21 respectively), but neither promises all suits stopped.
+An opening bid of 1NT or 2NT shows a balanced hand (“standard” would be 15-17 and 20-21 respectively), but neither promises that all suits are stopped.

 Opener’s 1NT or jump-to-2NT rebid also show balanced hands (12-14 and 18-19, respectively) but also don’t promise stoppers in all suits.
 For example:

 I would rebid 1NT after 1-1 with, say

 I would rebid 2NT after 1-1 with, say: